| Law | Symbolic Representation | Definition |

 , replace

-- length of tangent of circle from
+and then put - length of tangent of circle from

 is done by putting in equation of circle and taking square root